TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 Whether or not to apply a custom preview mask to the calculation of preview stats.
 This is not the same as whether or not to display that mask over the preview image - for that see the command prv_toggle.

 <ON|OFF|image_file> - a string varval.
 Supply either the (case sensitive) strings ON or OFF or the file name (optionally to include the full path) of an image to be used as the mask image.
 File names and paths must not contain spaces.
-This argument may be up to SCNFNAME_MAX bytes long (currently set at 259 bytes).
+This argument may be up to SCNFNAME_MAX bytes long (usually 4095 for POSIX or 259 bytes for older MS Windows systems).

 **Note**: If the argument is longer than SCNFNAME_MAX bytes it will be truncated to that limit when read by the interpreter so longer file or path names will likely result in an error when the interpreter attempts to read them.